Are you committed to equipping communities with the necessary

 - Grow existing client relationships and cultivate new ones to

-expand WJWI’s work over time; build effective capacity for
+expand WJWI’s national work to build effective capacity for

 place-based work by identifying high-potential clients for WJWI to